iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Subgradient and Subdifferential Definition.md

 \end{aligned}
 $$

 And that is enough to understand what people are saying.
-Finally, please observe that a subgradient is a type of multivalued function: [[Multivalued Functions (Set-valued Mappings)]].
+Finally, please observe that a subgradient is a type of multivalued function: [[Set-valued Mappings)](Multivalued Functions (Set-valued Mappings|Multivalued Functions (Set-valued Mappings)]].md).

 **Definition: Generalized Gradient (Regular Subgradient)**